 The course is definitely built to be senior-friendly considering its main membership base.
 The fairways are wide open and it’s pretty forgiving all the way around as long as you stay out of the water hazards and don’t yank one into the houses that line a majority of the holes.
 That said, the homes really don’t feel that much “in play” other than a few of the holes.

 Where I can give The Springs glowing praise is the conditioning.
-The drought definitely isn’t having an effect here as things are absolutely gorgeous throughout.
-Everything is lush, green and perfectly manicured.
-The greens are soft, but rolling very smooth at medium speeds.
+The drought definitely hasn’t been having an effect here as things were absolutely gorgeous throughout.
+Everything was lush, green and perfectly manicured.
+The greens were soft, but rolling very smooth at medium speeds.
 At times, they were deceptively quick.
 It seemed that anything going past the hole would slide by just a little more than you wanted.
 Always just beyond “gimme” range!

 The Springs is worth checking out if you get a chance to play it.
 You won’t remember too much about the course itself, especially if you’ve already played a lot in this area, but the conditioning and everything else here are first class.
 The staff was extremely nice and the clubhouse/facilities were all excellent.
 We enjoyed a great BBQ buffet for lunch after our round.